I'm Honey!

 The Gift

-Upon the unexpected death of my son-in-law, Jami rose to the occasion by showing her boys through positive actions that she wanted to reunite and strengthen the family by supporting and promoting my role as the boys’ grandmother.
-It is thanks to her that the boys have accepted me as their grandmother.
+Upon the unexpected death of my son-in-law, Jami rose to the occasion by showing her boys through her positive actions that she wanted to reunite and strengthen the family by supporting and promoting my role as the boys’ grandmother.
+It is thanks to her that the boys began to accept me as their grandmother.

 Jami and I are like-minded women.
 We are in harmony with one another; we are kindred spirits.
 We love nature and nurture.
 We love to do girly things and shop together.
 We are soulful.
 We like to travel and just wander.
 We like to talk on the phone and text and send emojis.
 We do not like confrontation.
-This is a blessing for all concerned because Jami and I both want to sweeten the lives of my husband (her father-in-law) and her boys (my grandsons).
-Over the past 10 years, our multigenerational family has blossomed and bloomed.
+This is a blessing for all concerned because Jami and I both want to sweeten the lives of my husband (her father-in-law) and her boys (my grandsons.)
+Over the past 15 years, our multigenerational family has blossomed and bloomed by welcoming Jami with two daughters in laws and two grandchildren and made me a great grandmother on the Good side of the family.

 As a daughter-in-law to two mothers-in-law, I recall how I felt.